 The wedding couple has many decisions to make concerning formal wear.
 Several are based on outside factors such as time of day of the ceremony, the season and the formality of the wedding.
-Here is a quick breakdown of terms and types of formal wear for your wedding.
+We love seeing rustic weddings where you'll find jeans with vests or suspenders but for more elegant weddings, here are a few terms and types of formal wear for your special day.

 For a formal tuxedo, trousers should match jacket in style and color.
 With a cutaway coat, wear gray or gray pinstriped trousers.

 • Wing collar: Style most often worn with tuxedo jackets, stand-up collar has downward points.

 • Mandarin/Banded: Style crosses in front and is fastened with a shiny button.